Embroidery needles have come a long way from when our ancestors used pieces of sharpened bone to stitch with.

 These are general purpose hand sewing needles.
 They have a round eye, a sharp tip (as the name suggests) and are of medium length.
 They come in sizes 3-12.

-Short, with a blunt tip, the tapestry needle is used for needlepoint, hardanger, blackwork or cross stitch on evenweave fabrics.
+Short, with a blunt tip, we use tapestry needles for needlepoint, hardanger, blackwork or cross stitch on evenweave fabrics.

 They have a long eye designed to take thick threads, multiple strands of embroidery floss or wool.
 They come in sizes 18-28.
 You can even buy gold plated needles of this type!

-Also known as a straw needle, these are distinctive by the fact that the long shaft is the same thickness throughout until it tapers at the sharp end.
+Also known as a straw needle, these are distinctive because the long shaft is the same thickness throughout until it tapers at the sharp end.
 They have a small, round eye that does not bulge outside the shaft.

-They are mainly used for bullion and French knots or Brazilian embroidery stitches where the thread is wrapped around the shaft.
+We mainly use them for bullion and French knots or Brazilian embroidery stitches where we wrap the thread around the shaft.
 They come in sizes 3-10.

 These are short, round eyed and have a sharp point.
-They are used by quilters for quick, even stitching.
+Quilters use them for quick, even stitching.
 They come in sizes 3-10.

-Made with a special eye, which is actually a slot, which the thread is pulled into they are used for the same general purpose sewing as the sharps.
+Made with a special eye, which is actually a slot, for the thread to slip through, they serve the same purpose as the sharps.

 Whichever type you use, they must be straight and have undamaged tips.

-Stitching with a corroded needle will make life difficult, as will using one that has burrs or pits in it.
+Stitching with a corroded needle will make life difficult, as will the use of one that has burrs or pits in it.
 They should slide effortlessly through the fabric, not pull at it or tear it.
 It is a false economy to continue using a needle that has seen better days.